Students

 Vehicular Traffic on the Campus

-No vehicle is allowed to play through the campus between 9.30 am. and 4.30 pm.
+No vehicle is allowed to ply through the campus between 9.30 am. and 4.30 pm.
 On working days, entry and exit of vehicles are allowed only through the southern gate of the college.
 Vehicles are expected to be parked only in the space provided for the purpose.
 Parking on the campus is at the owner’s risk.
 Students are encouraged to use public transport or non-motorised vehicles (bicycles).
 However, considering the limited parking space, students except those of first year UG programme are permitted to bring two wheelers.
 Helmet, Noise related norms and other traffic regulations have to be strictly adhered to.
 Entry of student vehicles during the working hours is not permitted.

 All students bringing vehicles to campus need to obtain a prior permission for the same and obtain an access card for the same.
 Only two wheelers of a maximum of 500 CC shall be permitted on the campus.
 Exit of student vehicles during the working hours can be done only with permission of authorities concerned.
 Violation of norms shall lead to disciplinary action including that of deprival of the permission to bring vehicles to the campus.
-Any parking violation within on the public road adjacent to college campus shall be treated as a breach of discipline.
+Any parking violation on the public road adjacent to college campus shall be treated as a breach of discipline.
 A day in a week is dedicated as BUS DAY or NO VEHICLES day and maximum encouragement is given to people who travel by public transport or bicycle.

 Fake Content